rvizx/netzy/README.md

 ## Features

-- ✅ HTTP and HTTPS support
+-  HTTP and HTTPS support
-- ✅ CONNECT tunnel for HTTPS
+-  CONNECT tunnel for HTTPS
-- ✅ Request interception and inspection
+-  Request interception and inspection
-- ✅ Queue-based forward/drop system
+-  Queue-based forward/drop system
-- ✅ Shows full request details (method, host, path, headers)
+-  Shows full request details (method, host, path, headers)
-- ✅ Works with mobile devices
+-  Works with any device that supports HTTP proxy

 ## Requirements

-- Python 3.x (built-in libraries only)
+- Python 3.x (built-in libraries only - **NO pip installs needed**)
 - Root/sudo access (for binding to port)

+### What setup.sh installs:
+- `python3` - the Python interpreter itself
+- `lsof` - system tool (for killing port processes)
+- `iproute2` - system tool (for getting your IP)

+**Note:** All Python code uses standard library only.
+No external dependencies.